adfresca/sdk-unity/README.eng.md

 ### Use custom url in Unity

-Both example codes above have passed url string to 'OnCustomURL' method of 'Fresca' game object.
+Both example codes above have passed url strings to 'OnCustomURL' method of 'Fresca' game object.
 Now you can handle url values in Unity.

 ```java
 public void OnCustomURL(string url)